ietf-wg-cellar/ebml-specification/specification.markdown

 Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Data Types which do not mandate a non-zero length.
 An Element Data Size with all VINT\_DATA bits set to zero indicates that the Element Data of the Element is zero octets in length.
 Such an Element is referred to as an Empty Element.
 If an Empty Element has a `default` value declared then that default value MUST be interpreted as the value of the Empty Element.
 If an Empty Element has no `default` value declared then the semantic meaning of Empty Element is defined as part of the definition of the EBML Element Types.

 An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the Element is unknown.
 The only reserved value for the VINT\_DATA of Element Data Size is all bits set to one.
 This rule allows for an Element to be written and read before the size of the Element is known; however unknown Element Data Size values SHOULD NOT be used unnecessarily.
 An Element with an unknown Element Data Size MUST be a Master-element in that it contains other EBML Elements as sub-elements.
-Master-elements MAY only use an unknown size is the `unknownsizeallowed` attribute of the EBML Schema is set to true.
+Master-elements MAY only use an unknown size if the `unknownsizeallowed` attribute of the EBML Schema is set to true.
 The end of a Master-element with unknown size is determined by the beginning of the next element that is not a valid sub-element of that Master-element.
 An Element with an unknown Element Data Size is referred to as an `Unknown-Sized Element`.

 For Element Data Sizes encoded at octet lengths from one to eight, this table depicts the range of possible values that can be encoded as an Element Data Size.
 An Element Data Size with an octet length of 8 is able to express a size of 2^56-2 or 72,057,594,037,927,934 octets (or about 72 petabytes).
 The maximum possible value that can be stored as Element Data Size is referred to as `VINTMAX`.